ibm-cloud-docs/Cloudant/offerings/learning-center.md

 A database - It stores and retrieves data.
 More specifically, it is a JSON document store.
 JSON comes from JavaScript and represents simple objects in a universal file format.
 The `document` is the unit of storage in Cloudant.
 Documents are added/updated/deleted in their entirety.
 It has an HTTP API.
-Any Cloudant operation can be achieved using HTTP.
+Any Cloudant operation can be achieved by using HTTP.
 HTTP is the protocol that powers the World Wide Web and Cloudant is a database built for the web.
 Most databases are hidden in a private network, inaccessible but to a handful of machines but the Cloudant service sits (mainly) on the public internet where it can be accessed by anyone with an internet connection (and permission to do so!).

 Cloudant wasn't written entirely by IBM.
 It is based on Apache CouchDB, an open source project run by the Apache Foundation.
 Cloudant employs a number of CouchDB contributors but by the rules of Apache, they cannot monopolize its development.